pfalcon/ScratchABit/README.md

 If you cloned code without `--recursive`, run `git submodule update --init`.

-If you want to disassemble a file in self-describing executable format (like ELF), just pass it as an argument to scratchabit.py.
+If you want to disassemble a file in self-describing executable format (like ELF), just pass it as an argument to `scratchabit.py`.
 The repository includes `example-elf` (x86 32bit) for quick start:

     python3 scratchabit.py example-elf

-Alternatively, if you want to disassemble a raw binary file, you need to create a .def (definition) file, to specify what memory areas are defined for the code, at which address to load binary file, etc. The repository includes a simple x86_64 raw binary code, and the corresponding .def file:
+Alternatively, if you want to disassemble a raw binary file, you need to create a .def (definition) file, to specify what memory areas are defined for the code, at which address to load binary file, etc. (Note: a .def file may be useful for .elf and similar files too.)
+The repository includes a simple x86_64 raw binary code, and the corresponding .def file:

     python3 scratchabit.py example.def

-Press F1 if in doubt what to do next.
+Press F1 if in doubt what to do next (ScratchABit works similarly to other interactive dissamblers; some previous experience or background reading may be helpful).
 Press F9 to access menus (mouse works too in XTerm-compatible terminals).

 Using Plugins
 -------------

 IDAPython processor plugins can be loaded from anywhere on the Python module path.
-Alternatively, you can symlink the plugin .py file into the plugins/cpu subdirectory.
+Alternatively, you can symlink the plugin .py file into the `plugins/cpu/` subdirectory.

-After the plugin is made available, create a new definition file based on example.def that sets the plugin module name in the `cpu xxx` line.
+After the plugin is made available, create a new definition file based on `example.def` that sets the plugin module name in the `cpu xxx` line.

 For a very simple example that uses an external plugin, see this [esp8266.def file](https://gist.github.com/projectgus/f898d5798e3e44240796)